cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

     }
     ```

-Just in case, when rejecting a game, in its handler:
+And when rejecting a game, in its handler:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/af810f7/x/checkers/keeper/msg_server_reject_game.go#L21-L23]
 if storedGame.Winner != rules.NO_PLAYER.Color {